billkable/tanzu-dev-portal/content/learningpaths/getting-started-with-tap/_index.md

 After completing the learning path, you will be able to

+-   Explain the basic *Tanzu Application Platform* architecture, including its high level components and their relationships.
 -   Bootstrap a greenfield web project using an *Accelerator*.
 -   Build a web application using the *Tanzu Build Service*.
 -   Explain what the *Supply Chain Coreographer* does,